 ITSM and artificial intelligence (AIOps)

-Artificial intelligence is fast becoming part of many business processes.
-ITSM is no exception.
-A recent Gartner survey notes that the number of enterprises implementing AI has grown 270% in the past four years.
-More than half of these companies are also considering or applying some form of AI for ITSM.
+Artificial intelligence (AI) is fast becoming part of many business processes, and ITSM is no exception.
+A recent Gartner survey notes that the number of enterprises implementing AI has grown 270% in the past four years; more than half of these companies are also considering or applying some form of AI for ITSM.

-Over time, Gartner expects more ITSM tools to incorporate what it calls AI for IT Operations (AIOps), which it defines as the application of machine learning across the entire operational environment.
+Over time, Gartner expects more ITSM tools to incorporate what it calls AI for IT Operations, or AIOps, which it defines as the application of machine learning across the entire operational environment.
 This includes monitoring and ITSM.
 By applying AI to data from multiple sources, AIOps is expected to help better predict outages, prioritize events, and improve root cause analysis.

-- Cognizant’s Applications Value Center needed a better platform for providing services to its customers.
-Using IBM Control Desk automated knowledge management, the organization reduced help desk ticket volumes by up to 80% and cut the mean time to resolve tickets by nearly 40%.
+- By automating knowledge management, Cognizant’s Applications Value Center reduced help desk ticket volumes by up to 80% and cut the mean time to resolve incident tickets by nearly 40%.

-- Serima Consulting GmbH is helped develop a smart power grid management solution as part of Germany’s politically supervised shift from nuclear and fossil fuels to renewable energy sources.
-IBM Netcool Operations enables alarms, event management, and, most important, a single point of view across the entire grid infrastructure.
-Today the solution serves as a ‘lighthouse’ project that will guide similar smart grid projects throughout Germany.
+- Serima Consulting GmbH helped develop a smart power grid management solution as part of Germany’s politically supervised shift from nuclear and fossil fuels to renewable energy sources.
+Serima’s ITSM solution enables a single service management point of view across the entire grid infrastructure and serves as a ‘lighthouse’ project that will guide similar smart grid projects throughout Germany.

-- St. Vincent's Health in Sydney, Australia provides IBM Control Desk to its medical staff.
-When they have an issue, they can access the software on their mobile devices.
-With this solution, the hospital is now able to resolve more than 50% of its tickets on the first call.
+- St. Vincent's Health in Sydney, Australia, implemented an ITSM solution that allows medical staff to initiate incidents on their mobile devices and enables the hospital to resolve more than 50% of its tickets on the first call.

 ITSM solutions continue to change as the needs and technologies of the organizations that use them evolve.
-In the next few years, you’re likely to see changes like the following:
+In the next few years, you’re likely to see the following:

 - Support for Internet of Things (IoT): IoT-connected devices are becoming more popular—from hardware and network infrastructure to electrical fixtures and even delivery vehicles.
 These devices continually collect valuable data, including operating status, location, and movements.
 ITSM solutions will have to start monitoring and using that data to improve problem-solving and business decisions.
 By incorporating the information you receive from your Internet-connected sensors, you can gain even greater insight into your business.